-For Commercial customers in smaller facilities, the full custom project application measure will reduce the administrative burden for owners of commercial properties and facilitate applications for retrofit of efficient boilers.
+For Commercial customers in smaller facilities, the full custom project application process often proves onerous.
+The prescriptive boiler measure was developed to increase market penetration of efficient boilers in this sector.
+The prescriptive measure will reduce the administrative burden for owners of commercial properties and facilitate applications for retrofit of efficient boilers.